fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/group-by.md

                 {"shippedDate",GroupColumn.DateGrouping.QUARTER }

             };

 ```

 In the above code:

-DateGrouping is an enum of type GroupColumn.DateGrouping.
+`DateGrouping` is an enum of the type `GroupColumn.DateGrouping`.
 It accepts the following values:

 * YEAR